enspiral/handbook/decisions_agreement.md

 Not every Loomio proposal constitutes a formal decision.
 Many Loomio proposals are created simply to gauge interest or share information.
 For the purposes of this Agreement, a “formal decision” is a clearly worded Loomio proposal seeking a specific mandate on behalf of the network.

 ###Making Formal Decisions
 Anyone can propose a formal decision at any time.
-Enspiral seeks open, transparent decision-making and strives to enable the people who are affected by a decision to participate as fully possible in making it.
+We seek open, transparent decision-making and strive to enable the people who are affected by a decision to participate as fully possible in making it.
 Enspiral tries to make decisions with the widest possible circle of participants, while recognising the necessity and wisdom of delegating responsibility for certain decisions.

 A formal decision is only required whenever there is a significant impact on the network.
 It is difficult to specify exact criteria for every case, so everyone is encouraged to use their best judgement to balance exercising autonomy with gaining shared understanding.